dnutiu/NucuLabsDev/content/posts/2023/2023-06-15-overflowing-buckets.md

 I had this problem during a whiteboard interview and I did not manage to solve it, as I was writing the class the interviewer steered me in another direction and that threw my thinking off.
-I'm a big fan of Object Oriented design.
+I'm a big fan of object oriented design.

 My time was limited because the statement of the problem was very vague, and most of the time I was trying to identify what to solve for.

 Anyways, I hope you'll have better luck in whiteboard interview and hopefully you get to do them in your IDE.
-I've had no problem passing TopTal coding assignments when they let me do it in my IDE.
+I've had no problem passing Toptal coding assignments when they let me do it in my IDE.

 The `Run`, `Evaluate`, `Improve` feedback loop is very important for me as a programmer.
 I work daily in my IDE writing hundreds of lines of code, suddenly getting a problem to solve on paper does throw me off.

-Even in complex projects when I want to test my idea I write a simple unit-test, this can be done only if the project is structured well and the code is designed for unit testing, poor code quality and projects are usually testable.
+Even in complex projects when I want to test my idea I write a simple unit-test, this can be done only if the project is structured well and the code is designed for unit testing.
 If you want to learn more about unit-testing I cannot recommend this book enough:
 [Growing Object-Oriented Software, Guided by Tests](https://www.goodreads.com/book/show/4268826-growing-object-oriented-software-guided-by-tests)